corsairmarks/ecumenopolis_trade/mod/README.md

 ## Compatibility

 Practically any mod, as long as it doesn't entirely remove ecumenopoleis or create/edit the same colony types.
+Compatible with Planetary Diversity.

 Built for Stellaris version 3.2.* "Herbert."
 Not compatible with achievements.